-Innovations in Military Medicine: Interview with Mayo Clinic’s Pierre Noel, M.D. and Thomas Flipse, M.D.
+Innovations in Military Medicine (Part 1 of 2): Interview with Mayo Clinic’s Pierre Noel, M.D. and Thomas Flipse, M.D.

 January 12, 2022 – By Jared Mueller, Director – Mayo Clinic Innovation Exchange

 Active-duty service members and retirees often have distinct medical needs from civilian patients.
 For example, forward-deployed members of the armed forces may regularly find themselves receiving care in challenging, highly resource-constrained settings.
 To better serve these patients, Mayo Clinic formed the Mayo Clinic Center for Military Medicine in 2018, with Pierre Noel, M.D. serving as the Center’s inaugural director.
 The Arizona-based Dr. Noel is joined in the Center’s medical leadership by Thomas Flipse, M.D. and Christopher Russi, D.O., who lead the Center’s work on Mayo Clinic’s campuses in Florida and the Midwest, respectively.